 This isn’t a popular one because it’s about having to pay Child Benefit back, but it’s one that catches people out when they don’t now about it so it’s worth reading on…

-You may have to pay a tax charge, known as the ‘High Income Child Benefit Charge’, if you have an individual income over £50,000 and you or your partner get Child Benefit, someone else gets Child Benefit for a child living with you and they contribute at least an equal amount towards the child’s upkeep.
+You may have to pay a tax charge, known as the ‘High Income Child Benefit Charge’, if you have an individual income over £60,000 and you or your partner get Child Benefit or someone else gets Child Benefit for a child living with you and they contribute at least an equal amount towards the child’s upkeep.
 It does not matter if the child living with you is not your own child.

 You can choose not to get Child Benefit payments, but you should still fill in the Child Benefit claim form.
 This will help you get National Insurance credits which count towards your State Pension.